-- 1.5 If you need to contact us, you can do so by:

-- Completing an online form XXXXX
+- 1.2 If you need to contact us, you can do so by: - o Completing an online form housingoptions@melton.gov.uk - Email: housingoptions@melton.gov.uk - o Telephone: 01664 502502

-- Email @ XXXXX

-- Telephone: 01664 502502

 You may also meet with a team member in person at Parkside, Station Approach, Burton Street, Melton Mowbray, Leicestershire LE13 1GH.
 However, this is usually by appointment only.